Last Updated on August 25, 2023 by Soumya

 More than 4 days in Mexico City?

-Having more than 4 days in Mexico City is actually a great idea because there are so many amazing things to do here + tons of wonderful Mexico City day trips to take.
-If you are staying longer, this is what you could do.
+Having more than 4 days in Mexico City is a great idea because there are so many amazing things to do here + tons of wonderful Mexico City day trips to take.

 - Take a day trip to Cholula (home to the largest pyramid in the New World), Puebla (for stunning architecture), and a Talavera factory.
 Or do a full-day tour of Taxco, a colonial town famous for silver mining and craftwork.

-- Spend a day in the high-end neighborhoods of Polanco and Roma.
+- Spend a day in the bohemian neighborhoods of Roma and Polanco.
 Polanco is replete with art galleries, museums, theaters, and some of the most renowned restaurants in Mexico City.
-Roma has got a more hipster vibe with colorful street art, art deco buildings, charming boutiques, and cute cafes.
+Roma has a more hipster vibe with colorful street art, art deco buildings, charming boutiques, and cute cafes.

 - If you have had enough of history and culture, try this highly-rated visit to Tolantongo Caves from Mexico City where you can relax in the thermal pools and hike through nature trails.
 Or maybe join this small, hiking group to Iztaccihuatl Volcano.